Cue nervous butterflies…

 I guess, for now, that’s a wrap.
 Make sure you’re following me on Instagram for all my half-marathon updates!

-You’re all invited for a post-celebratory pint on race day (I’ll definitely be needing one).
+You’re all invited for a post-celebratory pint on race day (I’ll definitely need one).